 The first cranial nerve is responsible for qualitative odor sensations like flowers or fresh cut grass.
 The fifth cranial nerve controls the overtones of smell like warmth, coolness, sharpness, and irritation.
 An onion or ammonia will not only smell strong but will also cause a body response.
 Smell an onion and tears will form.

-Damage to the parts of the fifth cranial nerve that connects to the tongue is rare.
-Anosmia will still let you distinguish stinging, burning, cooling and sharpness through the nerve endings in your tongue.
+Damage to parts of the fifth cranial nerve that connects to the tongue is very rare.
+Even if you suffer complete anosmia you will still be able to distinguish stinging, burning, cooling and sharpness through the nerve endings in your tongue.